Trusted WordPress tutorials, when you need them most.

 If everything works normally, then this notice will probably be displayed for only a few seconds.
 After the successful update, WordPress will automatically delete the maintenance file and disable maintenance mode.

-However, sometimes, due to a slow WordPress hosting server response or low memory issue, the update script will time out and interrupt the process.
+However, sometimes, due to a slow WordPress hosting server response or a low memory issue, the update script will time out and interrupt the process.
 When this happens, WordPress does not get a chance to take your site out of maintenance mode.

 In other words, your WordPress website will continue showing the maintenance mode notice, and you will need to manually fix it.